apparition47/MailTrackerBlocker/README.md

 Typically caused by Mac migration or restoration from backup.
 [Delete Mail's private plugin-ins dir (or DataVaults)](https://c-command.com/spamsieve/help/resetting-mail-s-privat) to fix this issue.
 This dir will automatically be regenerated afterwards.

+### Why is my Mail so slow?

+This issue isn't related to MailTrackerBlocker but such problems can be resolved by doing a [Mailbox Rebuild](https://c-command.com/spamsieve/help/how-can-i-rebuild-apple) to force Mail to regenerate its indexes.

 ## Building from source